-Students studying Medicine or Dentistry in years 1-4 can apply for support from the Student Loans Company most applicable to them.
+Students studying Medicine or Dentistry in YRS 1 - 4 can apply for support from the Student Loans Company.
 Find further information about the relevant funding authorities where you should apply.

 Medics and Dentists with a 'home' status who usually live in England may be eligible to apply to the NHS for funding support in their 5th and subsequent years of study.